dippynark/blog/content/post/2015-08-31-zero-downtime-deployments.md

-To ensure that the Pod continues to serve until the load balancer stops sending packets, a [PreStop](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks) lifecycle hook can be configured to delay the kubelet sending the TERM signal to the Pod process until the load balancer health check has failed.
+To ensure that the Pod continues to serve until the load balancer stops sending packets, a [PreStop](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks) lifecycle hook can be configured to delay the kubelet sending a TERM signal to the Nginx Ingress Controller container process until the load balancer health check has failed.
 In our case this is [6 seconds](https://github.com/kubernetes/ingress-gce/blob/203252bfcbe898dac338acd0790751b772097cd3/pkg/healthchecksl4/healthchecksl4.go#L50) and we add a small amount of additional time to allow kube-proxy to observe the terminating Pod and start failing the health endpoint: